kellinpelrine/retail_video_analytics/README.md

 ![](https://github.com/kellinpelrine/retail_video_analytics/blob/master/Dashboard%20video%201.gif)

-Main data available at https://drive.google.com/drive/folders/17UMvm9GxCx6C4PxC3ZXb5rDUdFhUXJRd?usp=sharing.
-The raw data is from http://imagelab.ing.unimore.it/visor/3dpes.asp, and has been processed from individual frames into videos using OpenCV, with the lossless HuffYUV codec.
-The processing program, 'img_to_video.ipynb,' is included in the 'data' folder here.

 The system here combines 3 algorithms: YOLOv3 from https://github.com/AlexeyAB/darknet, Deepsort object tracking from https://github.com/abhyantrika/nanonets_object_tracking, and person re-identification from https://github.com/layumi/Person_reID_baseline_pytorch.
 The combination facilitates tracking between multiple cameras and fixes a common failure seen with pure tracking algorithms, person ID swapping (when two people move too near each other).

 Deployment is facilitated through docker containers, flask web servers, and a MySQL db.
 It is designed to be deployed using Google Cloud Platform, which also facilitates easy multiple deployment by saving the virtual machine image of the first deployment.